Surfactants to use when you make bath bombs, Bubble bars and other foaming bath products

 There are so many specialty surfactants to choose from it can drive you crazy just looking at all of the choices.

-We have come up with a short list of the most popular, highest quality surfactants used in bath bombs and other foamy bath products used for making just the right foam.
+We have come up with a short list of the most popular, highest quality surfactants used in bath bombs and other foamy bath products used for making the very best foam.
 We think our information will help narrow down the choices to what will work best in your latest bubbly creations.
+These will work with all kinds of foaming bath and body products.
+Experiment and try them all.

 Sodium lauryl Sulfate powder, also known as SLS powder, has been used in all kinds of foaming products for years.
 The liquid version of SLS is very popular for shampoos and body washes and the typical concentration or activity level is 30%.
 If you want to use a powder, find a supplier that sells a very high concentrated powder of 80% or higher so you can get the best “bang for your buck.”
 If a supplier does not list the activity level of their powder SLS, contact them to find out.
 Keep in mind many crafters, and do it yourselfers making bath fizzies and bath bombs shy away from SLS powder because it may be the cause of skin irritation and discomfort at activity levels in your finished product using as little as 5% or more.